ds300/derivablejs/README.md

   $Name.get(); // => 'William'
   ```

-  So far so boring!

-  <sub>N.B.
-The dollar-sign prefix is just a convention I personally use to create a syntactic distinction between ordinary values and derivable values.</sub>
+  <em>N.B.
+The dollar-sign prefix is just a convention I personally use to create a syntactic distinction between ordinary values and derivable values.</em>

 - **Derivations**